saifulapm/commasemi.kak/README.md

 ## ✨ Features

 - Toggle between comma and semicolon at line endings
-- Preserves inline comments
+- Preserves and skip inline comments
 - Smart toggle behavior:
   - If no punctuation exists → adds the character
   - If same character exists → removes it
   - If different character exists → replaces it
-- Works with multiple comment styles across languages
+- Works with multiple comment styles across languages via kakoune `%opt{comment_line}` option.
-- Supports Visual mode for multiple line toggling
 - Supports JavaScript, TypeScript, PHP, Python, Ruby, Rust, Go, C/C++, Lua, HTML, CSS, and more

 ## Install